| |

 Chassis:

-Transversely mounted front engine and transaxle, front- or all-wheel
+Transversely mounted front engine and transaxle, front- or all-wheel drive

 Construction: